 For Trump, the 1980s still hold relevance

+In this December 1987 file photo, Donald Trump, right, pictured with his father, Fred Trump, left, and boxing promoter Don King participate in news conference in Atlantic City, N.J.
+Many of President-elect Donald Trump's cultural touchstones, which he'd frequently namedrop at campaign rallies and on Twitter, including Don King, were at their peak in the 1980s, the decade that Trump's celebrity in New York rose, Trump Tower was built, "The Art of the Deal" was published and he first flirted with running for public office.
 FILE - In this Wednesday, Dec.
 28, 2016, file photo, President-elect Donald Trump, left, stands with boxing promoter Don King as he speaks to reporters at Mar-a-Lago, in Palm Beach, Fla.
-Many of Trump's cultural touchstones... .

 Add your comments below